ietf-scitt/use-cases/openssf_metrics.md

                   - [util: testing: manifest: shim: Initial commit intel/dffml#1273](https://github.com/intel/dffml/pull/1273)
                   - Alice status update
           - Something about it being recursive
+            - If your log inserted it and you want to federate that insertion to my log I want to know why you thought this was valid to insert.
+Tell me the scientific evidence Alice.
+What's the analysis report, why should that entry also get admission into my log.
+It's dynamic evaluation, so I can say based on my overlays okay I will take that receipt in my log based on that scientific method/process but due to this isntamces special overlays I won't take this other one.
+Maybe this is a recursion into the concept of a notary but required "self" notary required for that instances overlays applied to incoming receipt scientific processes / ipvm / data flow / open architecture.
     - https://mailarchive.ietf.org/arch/msg/scitt/5SDINK63mr1BWX-BzbcsvalVLOA/
       - > As part of this service offering example.com only allows artifacts to be
         > added to the ledger by government customers who paid for the service.